jsdealy/latin/miscellae/guideToLatinConversation.md

 TO ASK, TO ACCORD,
 TO REFUSE.

-To permit, to grant per-
+To permit, to grant permission.
-mission.

 Grant us a thing.